The Meritage Resort and Spa

 This advanced course is designed to provide the clinician and advanced sonographer with an update on thoracic, stress, and transesophageal echocardiography as well as cardiac CT and MRI.
 This is not a "how-to" course, but instead will concentrate on the application of these modalities to clinical decision making.

-- Optimize selection of imaging modalities to aid in clinical decision making for evaluation and management of patients with vavular heart disease
+- Utilize cardiovascular imaging modalities to aid in clinical decision making for evaluation and management of patients with valvular heart disease

 - Identify normal and abnormal features of patients with prosthetic valves